Balimbanana/DarkMessiahCoopSetup/README.md

 ***Added***
 ##### func_brush at "1535 -6420 676"
 - Used to make exiting water at the start slightly smoother.
+##### trigger_teleport "teleport_start_10c" at "1372 -5795 710"
+- Used to teleport stragglers from the original start to the 10c start on transition.

 ***Changes***
 ##### trigger_once at "16 -3600 912.5"